danielvartan/groomr/README.md

 ## Overview

-`groomr` is an R package that helps you tidy text files.
+`groomr` is an R package that helps you tidy strings and text files.

 ## Installation